ewg-atmosera/ghas-for-developers/demos/08_codeql_custom_query.md

 1. Open the `web_app` folder in your code editor.

-1. In the root folder, of the `web_app` folder, create a new folder named `custom_queries`.
+1. In the root folder, of the `web_app` folder, create a new folder named `custom-queries`.

-1. Create a new file named `qlpack.yml` in the `custom_queries` folder.
+1. Create a new file named `qlpack.yml` in the `custom-queries` folder.
 Add the following content to the file:

     ```yml
     name: my-python-codeql-queries